BattermanZ/StaleFlix/README.md

 * Review the items in a sortable table
 * Upload resized poster art to Cloudinary (for lighter emails)
-* Generate an inlined HTML newsletter with custom intro and dispatch it via Listmonk
+* Generate an inlined HTML newsletter and dispatch it via Listmonk
 * Tag the selected titles in dedicated Plex collections for subsequent clean‑up

+**Disclaimer:** This is an early-stage project developed entirely with the assistance of generative AI; functionality and stability is probably pretty wonky.
+As is, this app does not delete any media so your library should be safe.

+---

+## Required companion applications and services

+The following external applications and services are required to run StaleFlix:

+* **Plex Media Server**: for your media library and playback statistics
+* **Overseerr**: to retrieve requester information
+* **Radarr**: to fetch movie file sizes
+* **Sonarr**: to fetch TV show file sizes
+* **Cloudinary**: for hosting  poster images
+* **Listmonk**: for generating and dispatching newsletters

 ---